jdeath/enphase_local/README.md

 1. Cache Local Token Between Homeassistant Restarts incase cloud is down
 1. ~~Make calls async~~
 1. Add support for people with "Load with Solar Production".
 This can be queried from local envoy, so should be easy.
 However, the data is formatted differently and will require some testers.
+No current plans for this, but will accept PRs.